kanors-emr/Tiam_Framework-documentation/source/index.rst

     <a href="https://lma.vedaviz.com/Tiam2022/TiamFramework.html" target="_blank"><b>Examples</a></b>

-Why TIAM Framework?
+Why Tiam Framework?
 ^^^^^^^^^^^^^^^^^^^^

 * Model building is time consuming especially with a rich framework like TIMES
 * Energy transition is increasingly complex
 * Need for different geographical coverage and aggregation
-* Need for flexibility – ability to aggregate across regions and need for
-* Dynamic temporal resolution is often required in model testing so ideally ability to make this possible at run time
+* Need for flexibility – dynamic temporal resolution is often required in model testing so ideally ability to make this possible at run time
 * Not all research questions require the greatest detail possible
 * High quality granular data that provides a good starting point to be reviewed with country experts
 * **Easy and full accessibility and control for domain experts to engage with.
 TIMES knowledge should NOT be a prerequisite.**